Ben Gazzara

-Biagio Anthony "Ben" Gazzara (August 28, 1930 – February 3, 2012) was an American actor and director of film, stage, and television.
+Biagio Anthony "Ben" Gazzara (né Gazzarra; August 28, 1930 – February 3, 2012) was an American actor and director of film, stage, and television.
 He received numerous accolades including a Primetime Emmy Award and a Drama Desk Award, in addition to nominations for three Golden Globe Awards and three Tony Awards.

-Born to Italian immigrants in New York City, Gazzara studied at The New School and began his professional career with the Actors Studio, of which he was a lifelong member.
+Born in New York City, Gazzara studied at The New School and began his professional career with the Actors Studio, of which he was a lifelong member.
 His breakthrough role was in the Broadway play Cat on a Hot Tin Roof (1955–56), which earned him widespread acclaim.
 A memorable performance as a soldier on trial for murder in Otto Preminger's Anatomy of a Murder (1959) transitioned Gazzara to an equally successful screen career.
-As the star of the television series Run for Your Life (1965–1968), he was nominated for three Golden Globe Awards and two Emmy Awards.
+As the star of the television series Run for Your Life (1965–68), he was nominated for three Golden Globe Awards and two Emmy Awards.
 He won his only Emmy Award for the television film Hysterical Blindness (2002).

 Gazzara was a recurring collaborator of John Cassavetes, working with him on Husbands (1970), The Killing of a Chinese Bookie (1976) and Opening Night (1977).
 His other best-known films include The Bridge at Remagen (1969), Capone (1975), Voyage of the Damned (1976), Saint Jack (1979), Road House (1989), The Spanish Prisoner (1997), The Big Lebowski, Buffalo '66, Happiness (all 1998), The Thomas Crown Affair, Summer of Sam (both 1999), Dogville (2003) and Paris, je t'aime (2006).
 He also had a successful and prolific film career in Europe, particularly Italy, where he worked with eminent directors including Giuseppe Tornatore, Giuliano Montaldo, Marco Ferreri, and Lars von Trier.

 Gazzara was known for his gritty, naturalistic portrayals of intense, often amoral characters.
 According to The Hollywood Reporter, "Gazzara positioned himself for 'creative elbow room,' seeking edgy characters in non-mainstream productions or infusing mainstream productions with idiosyncratic supporting turns."

 Early life and education

-Gazzara was born in New York City, the son of Sicilian immigrants Angelina and Antonio Gazzara, a laborer and carpenter; both parents were from the province of Agrigento—his mother from Castrofilippo and his father from Canicattì.
-He was raised in a monolingual, Sicilian-speaking household and did not learn English until he went to school.

-Gazzara grew up in Manhattan's Kips Bay neighborhood; he lived on East 29th Street.
+Gazzara was born to Sicilian immigrant parents in New York City in 1930.
+He grew up in Manhattan's Kips Bay neighborhood; living on East 29th Street.
 He participated in the drama program at Madison Square Boys & Girls Club located across the street.
 He attended Stuyvesant High School but finally graduated from Saint Simon Stock in the Bronx.
 Years later, he said that the discovery of his love for acting saved him from a life of crime during his teen years.

 He went to City College of New York to study electrical engineering.
 After two years, he abandoned the subject and took classes in acting at the Dramatic Workshop of The New School in New York with the influential German director Erwin Piscator and afterward joined the Actors Studio.